mackenzie hodgson logo cog

 “I thought their Seventies bikes oozed personality and character and I often found myself in showrooms drooling over AP50s, three-cylinder GT 380s, 550s, and 750 Kettles, wondering if I would ever be lucky enough to ride one home.

-“As I said I’ve been lucky to ride most Suzukis but for some reason have only ever actually owned off-roaders.
-I started with 250cc and 325cc Beamish Suzuki Trials bikes before moving on to RM125, RM400, and RMX 250 Moto Crossers.
-My bike of choice, however, would be the latest incarnation of the GSX-R750.
+“As I said, I’ve been lucky to ride most Suzukis, but, for some reason, have only ever actually owned off-roaders.
+I started with 250cc and 325cc Beamish Suzuki Trials bikes before moving on to RM125, RM400, and RMX 250 Motocrossers."

-No matter whether you are using your bike for commuting or driving through our wonderful countryside over the weekends, you will want the best insurance you can get for your bike.
-With Mackenzie Hodgson you can apply for insurance over the phone on 0333 0053 100 and talk to our bike insurance experts, or just as easily online using our simple online form.
+No matter whether you are using your bike for commuting or driving through our wonderful countryside over the weekends, you will want the most suitable insurance you can get for your bike.
+With Mackenzie Hodgson you can apply for insurance over the phone on 0333 0053 100 and talk to our bike insurance team, or just as easily online using our online form.

 Suzuki entered the motorcycle industry in 1949 when Michio Suzuki, a 63-year-old Japanese businessman whose firm made looms for the silk industry, decided to build an engine for his bicycle.
 He called his 36cc, two-stroke, motor the Power Free, and released it for sale in June 1952.
 It became popular, partly because it allowed the rider to give pedal assistance on hills.